KindleModding/kindlemodding.github.io/jailbreaking/post-jailbreak/installing-kual-mrpi.md

 You will need to install KUAL (Kindle Unified Application Launcher) and MRPI (MobileRead Package Installer) to run homebrew on your Kindle.

 {: .highlight}
-KAUL and MRPI both rely on each other, so you must install them both together
+KUAL and MRPI both rely on each other, so you must install them both together

 ## Prerequisites
 - A PC